Arakkun/DiagramMaker/README.md

 ## Diagram settings:
 - Layout
-- - Topological (entities are spread from left to right / right to left / etc based on a topological sort )
+ - Topological (entities are spread from left to right / right to left / etc based on a topological sort )
-- - ???
+ - ???
 - Directionality (how should the graph bbe oriented.
 In topological case "from left to right" means that the "first entities" will start from the right)
-- - Left To Right
+ - Left To Right
-- - Right To Left
+ - Right To Left
-- - Up to Down
+ - Up to Down
-- - Down to Up
+ - Down to Up
-- - ??
+ - ??
 - Entities Shape
-- - Circle
+ - Circle
-- - Square
+ - Square
 - Link Type
-- - Straight
+ - Straight
-- - Smooth
+ - Smooth
-- - Square
+ - Square

+## What UI
+There are many kinds of components collections.
+The one I tried (mdbootstrap) is pay-gated for a lot of things, so I'll move to Material UI.